 When it’s hard to make ends meet the last thing you want to do is take on debt to pay your living expenses.
 This means you’ll have to be extra careful when it comes to cutting your costs.

 When you sit down to map out your budget it’s important that you list your expenses in order of priority.
 You need a home to live in, food to eat, and running water.
 Shelter, food, and utilities should always come first.
-You’ll also need to cover the cost of transportation to get back and forth to work.
+You’ll also need to cover the cost of transportation to get back and forth to work and you can learn more about home improvement on this site.
 Everything else is negotiable.

 If you haven’t already cut the following expenses out of your budget: